milesstroud/musicaroundtheworld/README.md

 Now for the fun stuff...analysis!

 # Linear Regression
+Switching back to R, I performed some basic linear regressions.
 From my linear regression analyses analyzing the degree to which a song’s chart position changes as a function of the song’s danceability, I discovered a significant negative association (F(1,5998) = 41.1, p < .001), and R<sup>2</sup> = .006.
 This means as danceability went down, chart position went **up**, which is not ideal when a top spot on the charts is actually a low number.
 Unsurprisingly, the people want to dance!

 ![picture](figures/Danceability_corr.png)